coldfusion39/iOS-Meta-Refresh/README.md

 The original [iOS-Mail.app-inject-kit
 ](https://github.com/jansoucek/iOS-Mail.app-inject-kit) was written in PHP and used Apache as the web server.
 This version have been created specifically for use with the Phishing Tool [King Phisher](https://github.com/securestate/king-phisher).

 Using Jinja, the displayed iOS password prompt will automatically change depending on the target email domain.
-Currently there are five different password prompts for gmail.com, yahoo.com, hotmail.com, and icloud.com.
-Any other email domain not matching these four will be considered a corporate email address connected through Exchange and display the more generic "Enter the password for the Exchange account `{{ client.email_address }}`".
+Currently there are six different password prompts for gmail.com, yahoo.com, hotmail.com/outlook.com, icloud.com, and aol.com.
+Any other email domain not matching these six domains will be considered a corporate email address connected through Exchange and display the more generic "Enter the password for the Exchange account `{{ client.email_address }}`".

 Once the user has opened the email and submitted their credentials, King Phisher detects the client visit count using the Jinja variable `client.visit_count`.
 If this visit count is greater than one, the user will not be shown the password prompt.
 Instead, they will be immediately shown the email message contents, which is "Important Information: Please Read!".
 For testing purposes, change the Jinja tag to `{% if client.visit_count >= 1 %}` in order to view the password prompt multiple times.